gradle/native-platform/readme.md

 * Determine if stdout/stderr are attached to a terminal.
 * Query the terminal size.
-* Switch between bold and normal mode on the terminal.
+* Switch between bold and normal text mode on the terminal.
 * Change foreground color on the terminal.
 * Move terminal cursor up, down, left, right, start of line.
 * Clear to end of line.